DorraBenLetayfa/rancher-installation-on-rke2/README.md

 Before failover:

 Stop writes on Cluster A.
-Ideally scale the application down: kubectl scale deployment dr-test \
+Ideally scale the application down: (do that after 1min at least : depending on the cron you configured in the reccuring job) kubectl scale deployment dr-test \
   -n dr-test \
   --replicas=0